singular-gpispace/pfd-parallel/README.md

 ```

-## Appendix: Standard packages required to build the framework (manual installation
+## Standard packages required to build the framework via the manual installation

 Assuming that we are installing on a Ubuntu system (analogous packages exist in other distributions), we give installation instructions for standard packages which are required by the framework and may not be included in your of-the-shelf installation.